-In October 2022, the Company entered into an unconditional purchase commitment with one of its suppliers for the delivery of systems components.
-Under the terms of the agreement, the Company is obligated to purchase \$10 million of component inventory annually, with a total committed amount of \$40 million over a four-year term.
-As of December 31, 2022, the Company has \$1.8 million of remaining purchases under the first year of its commitment.
-Our total non-cancelable long-term purchase commitments outstanding as of December 31, 2022 was \$31.8 million.
+In October 2022, we entered into an unconditional purchase commitment with one of our suppliers for the delivery of systems components.
+Under the terms of the agreement, we are obligated to purchase \$10 million of component inventory annually, with a total committed amount of \$40 million over a four-year term.
+As of March 31, 2023, we have \$1.2 million of remaining purchases under the first year of our commitment.
+Our total non-cancelable long-term purchase commitments outstanding as of March 31, 2023 was \$31.2 million.